The Frank Sinatra Show (1950 TV series)

-The Frank Sinatra Show (also known as Bulova Watch Time) is an American musical variety series hosted by Frank Sinatra from 1950 to 1952.
+The Frank Sinatra Show (also known as Bulova Watch Time) is an American television musical variety series hosted by Frank Sinatra from October 7, 1950, to April 1, 1952.
 The series aired on CBS on Saturdays the first season and on Tuesdays for the second year.
 As with many variety shows of the time, the show was broadcast live and was recorded via kinescope.
 Some episodes were 30 minutes long while others lasted for 60 minutes.
 At least one episode aired in a 45-minute time-slot.

 Overview

+The show was hosted by Frank Sinatra, with Ben Blue, Erin O'Brien, Sidney Fields, Joey Walsh, Pat Gaye, Roberta Lee, The Whipoorwills, and The Blue Family as regulars.
+Axel Stordahl led the orchestra, and Ken Roberts was the announcer.

-Hosted by Frank Sinatra, the series was sponsored by Bulova Watches.
+The series was initially sponsored by Bulova Watches, which ended the relationship after 13 weeks.
 Sinatra would perform songs and sketches with his guests.
 The series is reportedly in the public domain.

+In its first season, the show's competition included Your Show of Shows ("then a red-hot sensation"), and in the second season it included Texaco Star Theater ("the number-one show in television"), making the series "arguably doomed to failure".
 In his book The Forgotten Network: DuMont and the Birth of American Television (2004), David Weinstein claims that the surprise popularity of the DuMont Television Network series Life Is Worth Living in 1952 was the final blow that led to the cancellation of The Frank Sinatra Show.
 He notes that controversy surrounding Sinatra's affair with Ava Gardner, along with several unpopular singles, had caused ratings to slip.
+Other sponsors came and went, but low ratings led to Sinatra's contract being terminated early.

 Life Is Worth Living, which averaged about 10 million viewers at a time when there were four major television networks in the United States, eroded the ratings of the show even further, to the point that The Frank Sinatra Show finally left the air.